votca/votca/share/doc/DEVELOPERS_GUIDE.rst

        git submodules foreach git checkout -b master_bump

 -  Bump the version in CMake to :code:`<major>-dev` replacing :code:`<major+1>-dev` in :code:`votca/votca` and all submodules
--  Create a new secion in :code:`CHANGELOG.rst` files for :code:`<major+1>-dev`
+-  Create a new secion in the :code:`CHANGELOG.rst` files for :code:`<major+1>-dev`
--  Commit changes in all submodules and update the submodules :code:`votca/votca`
+-  Commit changes in all submodules and update the submodules in :code:`votca/votca`
    ::

        git submodules foreach git commit -m "Version bumped to <major+1>-dev"